gatsbyjs/gatsby/packages/gatsby-plugin-react-helmet/README.md

 ## ⚠️ This package will be deprecated

 The `gatsby-plugin-react-helmet` package will be deprecated in the future.
 The new [Gatsby Head API](https://www.gatsbyjs.com/docs/reference/built-in-components/gatsby-head/) is easier to use, more performant, has a smaller bundle size, and supports the latest React features.
-Update to `gatsby@4.19.0` to use Gatsby Head API.
+Update to `gatsby@^4.19.0` to use it.

 ## Install